Our Verdict

 De'Longhi La Specialista Opera Wins

 Bottom Line: De'Longhi La Specialista Opera is the better choice.
-It offers a 19-bar pump and built-in grinder at $768.
+It offers a comprehensive espresso solution with a built-in grinder, 19-bar pump, and PID temperature control for a significantly lower price of $699.

 Key Differences